smillerVP/arducam-rpi/README.md

 # RaspberryPi
-This is version of the ArduCAM library for Raspberry Pi to be used in debugging a problem I'm having
+This is an old version of the ArduCAM library for Raspberry Pi to be used in debugging a problem I'm having